 Women won the right to vote, and the new 'Flapper Girl' rejected earlier puritan fashions and morals that had been popular for a very long time.

 We remember these fearless heroines, who challenged the social norms.
 They reinvented themselves in new, daring ways and began the movement towards bolder self-expression.
 These brave ones, that finished with all the best stories to tell.

 Here's to saying yes and breaking some rules.
 To being just a little bit bad-ass.

 Here's to celebrating all the art, spirit & beauty that came out of that brief, gilded decade in time.

 But Anna was an independent young woman.
 When she went to work, she started collecting her own factory-made soaps.

 I remember seeing them, lined up neatly on her polished bedroom dresser.
-Something about this simple prize, encased in a pretty package, drew me in every time.

 In 2003, my own compulsion to work with my hands overruled.
 I left a clerical job in medicine to become a Licensed Massage therapist.

 For better than 14 years, I touched a lot of skin everyday, and I had always been interested in its care.